-A poor working environment, however, can do more damage to a business than you might imagine, so maybe it's time for a new office fit out?
+A poor working environment can do more damage to a business than you might imagine.
+Maybe it's time for a new office fit-out?

 Your employees spend around 8 hours a day in the office, therefore with so much time spent in the same space, it’s no surprise that many of us become desensitised to the state of our working environment.

 Similarly, when business priorities are swayed towards productivity and profit margins, business owners and managers are bound to become complacent about office interiors and make them last for as long as possible, without spending any money on updates.